 By Struan Stevenson

-Struan Stevenson was a Conservative MEP representing Scotland in the European Parliament from 1999 until his retirement in 2014.
-He was President of the Parliament’s Delegation for Relations with Iraq from 2009 to 2014 and President of the Friends of a Free Iran Intergroup.
-He is now President of the European Iraqi Freedom Association (EIFA).
+Struan Stevenson is the coordinator of the Campaign for Iran Change.
+He was a member of the European Parliament representing Scotland (1999-2014), president of the Parliament's Delegation for Relations with Iraq (2009-14) and chairman of the Friends of a Free Iran Intergroup (2004-14).
+He is an international lecturer on the Middle East and president of the European Iraqi Freedom Association.